syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 ### Handling different environments

-If you need to deploy to different environments, you should use a tool, like Helm, that helps you with this, instead of duplication Kubernetes resource files.
+If you need to deploy to different environments, you should use a tool like Helm that helps you with this, instead of duplicating Kubernetes resource files.

 For more information see [Helm](https://helm.sh).